jimhigson/oboe.js/writing/main/2_Introduction.md

 Consider a fairly simple task of retrieving all the images used on a web page.

-These are not obscure estoteric requirements, rather they prepresent the mainstay execution of almost any SOA application.
+These are not obscure esoteric requirements, rather they represent the mainstay execution of almost any SOA application.

 Grab all the images mentioned in a web page Images may be on another